ecmwf/pdbufr/docs/read_bufr.rst

 .. py:function:: read_bufr(path, columns=[], filters={}, required_columns=True, flat=False)

-    Extract data from BUFR as a pandas.DataFrame with the specified ``columns`` applying the ``filters`` either in hierarchical or flat mode.
+    Extract data from BUFR as a pandas.DataFrame with the specified ``columns`` applying the ``filters`` either in :ref:`hierarchical <tree-mode-section>` or :ref:`flat <flat-mode-section>` mode.

     :param path: path to the BUFR file
     :type path: str, bytes, os.PathLike
     :param columns: a list of ecCodes BUFR keys to extract for each BUFR message/subset.
 When ``flat`` is True ``columns`` can contain maximum one value, which is interpreted in the following way:

           * "all", empty str or empty list (default): all the columns are extracted
-          * "header": only columns from the header section are extracted
+          * "header": only the columns from the header section are extracted
           * "data": only the columns from the data section are extracted

-    :type columns: str, iterable[str]
+    :type columns: str, sequence[str]
     :param filters: a dictionary of ecCodes BUFR key filter conditions.
 The individual conditions are combined together with the logical AND operator to form the filter.
-See details below.
+See :ref:`filters-section` for details.
     :type filters: dict
     :param required_columns: the list of ecCodes BUFR keys that are required to be present in the BUFR message/subset.
 Bool values are interpreted as follows: